© 2022 Robert Sickles

 Moving away from the lighted passageway for tourists, I found myself walking nervously into a very dark area.
 I had a macabre thought: maybe no one comes down this way and lives to tell of it.
 The dankness and musty smell were stronger in there; I got a creepy chill up my neck and decided to turn around.

 But I stumbled slightly on the mossy floor, and grabbed out to catch myself on the edge of a large niche.
 There it was right in front of me, like the hollow eye of a skull, compelling me to look in deeper.
-Chinning up closer to the mossy surface of the rock wall, I put my hand into the dark niche to feel around.
+Chinning up closer to the damp surface of the rock wall, I put my hand into the dark niche to feel around.
 My fingers touched something solid and moist, and I recoiled.
 It called me to reach back in, and I pulled out a bone about the size of a man’s upper arm.
 The bone was brown and soft, like I could almost squish it apart in my hand.
 What a treasure!

 I carried my discovery out for my parents and everyone to see.
 I was such a budding archeologist.
 “Mom!
 Dad!
 Look at this ancient Roman bone I found!”